balinbob/yrc/README.md

 GTK+ graphical interface for controlling and streaming to Yamaha® network receivers using pymusiccast

+Gyrc is a 3rd party open-source app to assist users in the remote control of Yamaha AV receivers.
+It is not affiliated in any way with that or any other company.

 "Yamaha" is a registered trademark of Yamaha Corporation.

 ![picture](images/gyrc02.png)